 The only permanently distinguishing features of your recruits are their race and gender.
 Gender won’t affect anything but appearance and restricting the potential glamour you can use.
 The reason you may prefer having recruits of one race over another is because of Squadron Chemistry.

-Chemistry can be changed as well.
+Chemistry can be changed as well, although there’s no way to hunt down a specific one.
 When a recruit returns from a mission there is a chance that a new Chemistry will be discovered.
 Interact with the recruit in the Barracks and you’ll see their current and new potential Chemistries.
-Simply select ‘Confirm Chemistry’ at the bottom of the window to change to the new one.
+Simply select the ‘Confirm Chemistry’ lightning bolt icon at the bottom of the window, and then press OK to change to the new one.

-The potential Chemistry only lasts until the next mission, so if you don’t ‘Confirm Chemistry’, it will be lost as soon as you take on a new mission, where you may or may not be offered a new one, in blue text on the Mission Debriefing Window.
+You only have until the next mission to decide whether to change Chemistry, so if you don’t ‘Confirm Chemistry’, it will be lost as soon as you take on a new mission, where you may or may not be offered a new one, in blue text on the Mission Debriefing Window.